wshyang/csv-sanitizer/README.md

 The program uses the following logic and algorithm to simplify and analyze the command strings in the CSV files:

-- Import the modules os, sys, glob, pandas, and re.
+- Import the modules os, sys, glob, pandas, numpy and re.
 - Define a global variable `hostname_pattern` that contains the regex pattern for valid hostnames.
 - Define a function `simplify_and_replace` that takes a command string as an argument and returns a simplified string and a list of original strings that were replaced using the simplification and replacement rules.
 - In simplify_and_replace, the regex strings and replacement strings should be in arrays to help reduce repetition in the code.